rafael2k/ppkb-layouts/README.md

 To immediately set a layout that will not persist after a reboot, use either `sudo loadkeys /usr/local/share/kbd/keymaps/ppkb-altgr.map` from within your TTY, or via GUI/SSH use either `sudo loadkeys -C /dev/console -d /usr/local/share/kbd/keymaps/ppkb-altgr.map` or become root with `sudo su` and use `loadkeys /usr/local/share/kbd/keymaps/ppkb-altgr.map`, depending on what works.
 For me, the former worked on Arch Sxmo and the latter on Manjaro Plasma Mobile.
 Doing it this way may sometimes fail if the layout contains unsupported symbols, but it will always work with the vconsole.conf file.

 ### Userspace Driver

-To use a layout requiring the userspace driver, you have to download the driver, copy a custom keymap file to it, compile the driver with the keymap and start it.

 #### 1. Download